-The "obfuscated' ones are best for persons logging in from Russia, China or other countries that try to block VPNs.
+The more concealed servers are ideal for users logging in from Russia, China or other countries that try to block VPNs.
 There are also servers set to accommodate P2P connections and the Tor anonymizing protocol, and some to give you dedicated IP addresses.

 Overall, the NordVPN client worked well and was easy to use.
-It's got many more features than any other CLI client we tried, and it's great if you want to watch U.S. or U.K. Netflix, if not Netflix from other countries.
+It's got many more features than any other CLI client we tried.

 Best GUI Client: VPN Unlimited